Glossary

 Lien

-A legal claim by one person on the real or personal property of another as security for a debt; a lien blocks the sale of the property until the lien is paid.
+A legal claim by one person on the real or personal property of another as security for a debt.
+This action blocks the sale of the property until the lien is paid.

 LIFO

 "Last-in, first-out."
 A method of inventory valuation where the last goods purchased are assumed to be the first sold or used.
-The choice of whether to use this method or FIFO is a decision generally made to control tax liability, since the cost of the inventory may vary over time, and thus may be higher or lower relative to the selling price and will affect taxable income.
+The choice of whether to use this method or FIFO is a decision generally made to control tax liability, since the cost of the inventory may vary over time and thus may be higher or lower relative to the selling price, affecting taxable income.

-A form of business structure designed to combine the best of corporate and partnership attributes into one entity; members have limited liability and are taxed like a partnership, avoiding double taxation.
+A form of structure designed to combine the best of corporate and partnership attributes into one entity.
+Members of an LLC have limited liability and are taxed as a partnership, avoiding double taxation.
 Rules vary by state.

 Limited Partnership